Figure 1: Paul’s Cross, from 50 feet. From the Visual Model, constructed by Joshua Stephens, rendered by Jordan Gray.

 They made that House which is the hyue of this kingdome, from whence all her Hony comes, that House, where Justice herselfe is conceyud, in their preparing of good laws, and inanimated and quickned and borne by the Royall assent there giuen, they made that whole house, one Murdring peece: and hauing put in theyr powder, they chargd that peece with Peers, with people, with Princes, with the King, and ment to discharg it vpward at the face of heauen, to shoote God at the face of God, Him, of whome God had sayd, Dij estis, you are gods, at the face of that God who had said so: as though they would haue reprochd the God of heauen, and not haue been beholden to him for such a king, but shoote him vp to him and bid him take his king againe, for Nolumus hunc regnare, we will not haue this king to reigne ouer vs

-6. Instructive, directive passages, drawing conclusions from the argument that have implications for the congregation, inviting reflection, agreement, assent to the argument.
+6. Instructive, directive passages, drawing conclusions from the arguments that have implications for the congregation, inviting reflection, agreement, assent to the argument.

 That Man must haue a large Comprehension that shall aduenture to say, of any king He is an yll king.
 He must know his office well and his actions well, and the actions of other princes too, who haue correspondence with him, before he can say so.
 When Christ says let your Communication be yea yea, and nay, nay, for whatsoeuer is more then these, when it comes to swearinge, that commeth of evill, Saint Augustine does not vnderstand it of the evyll disposition of the Man that swears, but of them who will not beleeue him without swearinge.